 To be clear, I do not pretend to know all of the answers or have all of the solutions, however, I can state unequivocally that my experience has prepared me to deal with most if not any challenge with a good common sense approach.
 My solid upbringing by my parents and the support of friends and family continues to inspire me.
 I look forward to continuing to represent the people and communities of the 108th Assembly District.
 I promise to continue to give it my all, day in and day out.
 I will represent and serve with the hard work ethic I have lived by throughout my adult life.
 I will continue to demonstrate the civility and integrity that this district is accustomed to from those it elects to public office.

-I encourage you to visit my assembly Web site at http://assembly.state.ny.us/mem/John-T-McDonald-III/.
-There you will find additional information about the work I do both in Albany and at home to pass laws designed to build a stronger, healthier and more vibrant New York.
+I encourage you to visit my assembly page at http://assembly.state.ny.us/mem/John-T-McDonald-III/.
+There you will find additional information about the work I do to pass laws designed to build a stronger, healthier and more vibrant New York.